 Contract violation or fraud

-Parties in breach of a contract can also be issued a cease and desist letter urging them to quit violating the other party’s contractual rights.
-For example, employees who sign a non-compete agreement can be issued a cease and desist letter should they breach this agreement later in the future.
-One can also use a cease and desist letter to warn an individual or company intending to obtain money through fraudulent ways such as deception or false identity.
+Parties in breach of a contract can also be issued a cease and desist letter urging them to stop violating the other party’s contractual rights.
+For example, employees who sign a non-compete agreement can be issued a cease and desist letter should they breach this agreement later on.
+One can also use a cease and desist letter to warn an individual or company intending to obtain money through fraudulent means such as deception or false identity.

-As earlier stated, anyone can write their cease and desist letter.
+As previously stated, anyone can write a cease and desist letter.
 However, for it to serve its intended purpose, it should be properly and professionally written.
 The following steps can be used as a guide to creating an effective cease and desist letter that contains all the key provisions needed.

-Step 2: Provide a subject line that clearly states the infringement(s) or violation(s) – the action the offender should cease and desist – the purpose of writing the letter.
+Step 2: Provide a subject line that clearly states the infringement(s) or violation(s)—the action the offender should cease and desist from taking—and the purpose of writing the letter.
 Then include specific details that prove there has been an infringement of rights.
-Also, one can state their legal rights being violated.

 Step 3: Outline the steps the at-fault party needs to take to remedy the situation.
-Then state the timeframe awarded for them to take corrective actions before legal action is taken.
+Then state the timeframe awarded for them to take corrective action before legal action is taken.

 Step 5: Attach any physical proof that is available to support the claim.
 Evidence can be attached to the letter in the form of pictures, documents, etc.

-Step 6: Provide a signature and date when the letter was issued.
+Step 6: Provide a signature and the date when the letter was issued.

 Sending the Cease and Desist Letter

-A cease and desist letter can be delivered in different ways to ascertain the recipient received it and avoid a situation where they claim they did not receive the letter.
-These methods of delivery include;
+There are various methods of delivering a cease and desist letter to ensure that the recipient receives it and to avoid situations where they claim they did not receive it.

-- In-person delivery where the issuer delivers the letter themselves and obtains an affidavit of Service
+• In-person delivery: The issuer delivers the letter personally to the recipient and obtains an Affidavit of Service as proof of delivery.

 6 Samples of Cease and Desist Letters

-Here are free samples and templates that can be customized as per need:
+Here are free samples and templates that can be customized as needed:

 Cease and Desist Letter to Stop Trademark or Copyright Infringement